zerotrickpony/helloelectron/README.md

   costs.
 - You need to do something with the native OS that's not possible in a web browser.
 - You don't need to deliver a mobile app.
-- The UX you want to show could be expressed as a web page (This is true for most apps, because web pages are ludicrously capable.)
+- The UX you want to show could be expressed as HTML+CSS+JS (This is true for most apps, because web pages are ludicrously capable, including WebGL etc, which Electron can do.)
-- You don't need cross platform development, but you also don't really know native Windows / native Mac programming but you do know web development.
+- You need to deliver a native app on just one platform, and you really don't want to learn native Windows / native Mac programming (and you do already know web development.)

 Consider **not** using Electron if:

 - You want to deliver only mobile apps.
 Consider Fluttr or Instant apps.
 - You want to deliver game-like 3D graphics.
 Consider Unity.
-- You want a "write once" app that deploys to iOS, Android.
-Consider Unity.
+- You want a "write once" app that deploys to MacOS, iOS, Android, Windows, etc. Consider Unity.
 - You don't really need any native-only facilities, such as opening a server socket or accessing the user's local disk carte blanche.
-If you just need a GUI, consider delivering as a web page, it will be less work.
+If you just need a GUI, consider delivering as a web page, it will be less work and your users will be able to access it more easily.
 - You want to deliver a UX that's tightly integrated with a more exotic part of the native OS, such as a system tray icon, a dashboard widget, an accessibility plugin, or a control panel element.
-Electron doesn't abstract these things so well.
+Electron doesn't abstract these things so well, so you may need to write native code.
 - Your application requires a cloud service that you are going to maintain.
-Electron can still participate in that architecture as a native client, but if it's not going to help you avoid building out a cloud service, then you might seriously consider whether you can serve a web GUI off your cloud service and avoid the native client.
+Electron can still participate in that architecture as a native client, but if it's not going to help you avoid building out a cloud service, then you might consider whether you can serve a web GUI off your cloud service and avoid the native client.
 - You want to deliver a very polished native experience on Windows or Mac.
 Consider building out two separate native apps.
 - You don't know HTML/CSS nor node.js and don't want to learn